shravankota23/Predicting-Bike-Rental/README.md

 # Predicting-Bike-Rental
-This is the group project in this project we had used Multiple Linear regression model to predict the BIKE RENTAL In a day/
+This is the group project in this project we had used Multiple Linear regression model to predict the BIKE RENTAL In a day Group Members :
+Vani
+Priti
+Shravan
+Vaishnavi
+Hasmina